lawrence-berry/repo_sync/README.md

 Add repo paths to `sync.sh` and run `install.sh`. `.plist` file is copied to `/Library/LaunchAgents/` and invokes `sync.sh` every minute.
-App is installed 'in-place'
-so this folder cannot be moved after installation.

 ## LaunchD